View related sites

 It’s not quite a resolution of the paradox, but you could identify the barber as the person who is perpetually raising a razor to his chin and then setting it down!

-Lest you think such paradoxes are simply linguistic games, here are some others:
+Lest you think such paradoxes are simply linguistic games, here are some other conflicting ideas:

-• The green and blue in the headline image are the same colour (the pink and orange stripes next to it fool the eye into believing otherwise).
+• The green and blue in the headline image are the same colour (the neighbouring pink and orange stripes fool the eye into believing otherwise).

 We could chart these competing ideas but, starting in the late 1920s, Kurt Gödel and subsequent researchers established the futility of seeking meaningful mathematical systems that are devoid of paradoxes.
 Indeed, one could claim that the power of mathematics is intrinsically tied in with its paradoxes.